davreev/SpatialSlur/README.md

 # SpatialSlur
-SpatialSlur is an open source library of geometric data structures and algorithms intended to facilitate the exploration and development of novel computational design models.
+SpatialSlur is an open source library of geometric data structures and algorithms intended to facilitate the development of novel computational design methods.
 It is written in C# and compiled against .NET 4.5.

 <p align="center">
   <img src="https://github.com/daveReeves/SpatialSlur/blob/master/Examples/Gallery/170720_Relief_02.gif" alt="Banner">